 Our Starfield review goes into more detail about what makes the game so great, but rest assured that whether you buy the game outright or play it through Game Pass, you won’t be short of content.

 Both hand-crafted destinations and procedurally generated planet landscapes play host to hundreds of story missions, Starfield factions quests, and side quests.
 Oh and did we mention there’s also ship and base building?
-That’s right expanding on Fallout 4’s brilliant settlement system is the Starfield ships and Starfield outposts mechanics.
+That’s right – expanding on Fallout 4’s brilliant settlement system are customizable Starfield ships and Starfield outposts.
 You can build ships and bases from scratch, letting you flex your creative muscles before heading out on another interstellar adventure with your Starfield companions.
 It’s enormous, and it’s excellent.

 It also boasts a great story, full of twists and turns as you seek to solve the mystery of the universe.
 Once you reach the end, there’s even a very interesting implementation of NG+, though you can read our Starfield New Game Plus guide to find out more.